Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Myrtle Bank has a high national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The suburb of Myrtle Bank has a high national income level according to recent ATO data compiled by AreaSearch for the financial year ending June 2023.
 The median income among taxpayers in Myrtle Bank is $49,111 and the average income stands at $77,480.
-These figures compare to those for Greater Adelaide, which are $54,808 (median) and $66,852 (average).
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $53,433 (median) and $84,298 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Myrtle Bank rank modestly, between the 44th and 46th percentiles.
-The data shows that 23.2% of the population (793 individuals) fall within the $1,500 - $2,999 income range, aligning with the broader area where this cohort likewise represents 31.8%.
-A significant 30.6% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
-After housing, 86.1% of income remains for other expenses and the area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 8th decile.
+In comparison, Greater Adelaide's median income is $54,808 and average income is $66,852.
+Based on an 8.8% growth rate from the Wage Price Index since June 2023, current estimates for Myrtle Bank would be approximately $53,433 (median) and $84,298 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Myrtle Bank rank modestly, between the 44th and 46th percentiles.
+Specifically, 23.2% of the population (794 individuals) fall within the $1,500 - 2,999 income range, aligning with the broader area where this cohort represents 31.8%.
+Notably, a significant 30.6% earn above $3,000 weekly.
+After housing costs, 86.1% of income remains for other expenses.
+The suburb's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income